georgeadamson/facade-script/readme.md

 ></script>
 ```

-☝️ Recommend using `async` because there's typically no hurry to fetch this script, but that's up to you.
+☝️ Recommend using `async` for minimal impact on page load speed and because there's typically no hurry to fetch this script, but that's up to you.

 ## Step 2

-Use the tag instead of the standard script or iframe...
+Use the facade-script tag instead of the standard script or iframe...

 ### To lazyload a script only when the user scrolls down to it: